Bibeksah088/Interviq/README.md

 ##  How to Use

 1. **Create an Account**: Register a new user account (starts with 5 credits).
-2. **Setup an Interview**: Go to "Mock Interview", paste a Job Description, and optionally paste your Resume.
+2. **Setup an Interview**: Go to "Mock Interview".
+Select your interview mode (Topic, JD, Resume, or Tailored).
+3. **Upload Knowledge Base (Optional)**: Upload a massive PDF (e.g., textbook, documentation).
+The RAG engine will chunk and embed it to fact-check your answers.
-3. **Start the Environment**: The AI will greet you and ask the first question.
+4. **Start the Environment**: The AI will greet you and ask the first question.
 Click **"Start Voice"**, speak your answer, and click **"Compile & Submit"**.
-4. **Review Report**: Once the interview concludes (or if you hit the max questions), visit the Dashboard to review your full Post-Mortem Report.
+5. **Review Report**: Once the interview concludes, visit the Dashboard to review your full Post-Mortem Report.

 ## 🚀 Live Demo